Dminor7/cloud-run-test/README.md

-# Testing Cloud Run via Function Framework
+# Testing Cloud Run locally via Function Framework

 ## Functions Framework for Python
 An open source FaaS (Function as a service) framework for writing portable Python functions -- brought to you by the Google Cloud Functions team.